U.S. Alerts

 .SYNOPSIS...

-prevails.
-An approaching cold front will then bring cooler
+cold front will bring increased rain chances and slightly cooler

 &&